butschster/LaravelCycleORM/README.md

 # Cycle ORM integration for the Laravel Framework

 **!!!
 Important note!!!**
-At this moment this package work only with postgres database driver.
+At this moment this package works only with postgres database driver.

 ### Requirements
 - Laravel 7.x